LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Causal interventions

-The bottom part of Figure~\ref{fig:pooled_intervention_results} suggests strong \textit{recency bias} in the causal relationship between hidden states and output tokens.
-That is, intervention succeeded only when the target hidden state is (i) in the same grid as the target token, in the last grid where necessary information is written to derive the target token (e.g., \texttt{B=2+3}$\rightarrow$\texttt{B=5}), or (iii) in the last grid where a value of a relevant variable is explicitly mentioned (e.g., \texttt{B=5}$\rightarrow$\texttt{A=1+5}).
-This finding suggests the redundancy and strong recency bias in the internal process of LLMs' multi-hop reasoning.
-Moreover, the fact that in CoT the model relies on the immediately preceding computation when producing the (sub-)answer suggests that its internal reasoning flow is faithful to its own explanation.
+\paragraph{Recency bias.} We further investigate which parts of CoT output causally depend on which input.
+The bottom part of Figure~\ref{fig:pooled_intervention_results} suggests strong \textit{recency bias} in the causal relationship between hidden states and output tokens for Qwen2.5-7B.
+That is, intervention succeeded only when the target hidden state is (i) in the same equation as the target token, (ii) in the last equation where necessary information is stated (e.g., \texttt{B=2+3}$\rightarrow$\texttt{B=5}), or (iii) in the last equation where a value of a relevant variable is explicitly stated (e.g., \texttt{B=5}$\rightarrow$\texttt{A=1+5}).
+This finding suggests strong recency bias in the internal process of LLMs' multi-hop reasoning.
+This aligns with our finding that models derive an answer during CoT on the fly, and the generated reasoning chains can be regarded as faithful reflections of the model's final answer.